fepfitra/fep-blog/src/content/blog/dev/migratetolinux.md

 Personally, I use [Typst](https://typst.app/) to write my documents.
 Since I like to write my documents offline, Typst provides a faster compiler than LaTex.
 Also, it has a simple and intuitive syntax like markdown but richer.

 ## Excel
-I seldom use it, but if I need it, [Google Sheets](https://docs.google.com/spreadsheets/) is a good friend.
+I rarely use it, but when needed, [Google Sheets](https://docs.google.com/spreadsheets/) is a good friend.

 ## PDF Reader
 Your browser is a good pdf reader.
 But, for minimalism purpose, I prefer [Zathura](https://pwmt.org/projects/zathura/) as my pdf reader.
 It has a simple interface, fast to open a pdf file, and support vim-like keybind.